Carbs have been blamed for causing the current obesity epidemic.

 Cooked quinoa is 21.3% carbs, making it a high-carb food.
 However, it is also a good source of protein and fiber.

-It does not contain any gluten, making it a popular alternative to wheat on a gluten-free diet.
+It does not contain any gluten, making it a popular alternative to wheat for those on a gluten-free diet.

-Bottom Line: Quinoa is highly nutritious.
-It may have numerous health benefits, including improved blood sugar control.
+Summary Quinoa is highly nutritious.
+It numerous health benefits include improved blood sugar control.
 Quinoa is also high in protein and fiber, so it may be useful for weight loss.